MichalMizia/security--/README.md

 When the submit button of this component is clicked.
 The current frame on the canvas gets turned into a file and passed onto the onSubmit function.

-The onSubmit is passed from the parent to FaceScanner.tsx and decides what to do with the file.
+The onSubmit, which decides what to do with the file, is passed from the parent to FaceScanner.tsx